48 Hours in London

 Pop into Colbert on Sloane Square for a drink - inspired by the great boulevard cafes of Paris, it has some choice wines and champagne available by the glass - before taking a seat in the audience at the Royal Court Theatre next door.

 Known for championing new writers, its plays are variously cutting-edge, thrilling, and always worth talking about.
 Round off the evening with a late supper at Bob Bob Ricard in Soho - each table has a 'Press for champagne' button and the luxury English and Russian menu is served late into the evening.

 Have a leisurely breakfast at Chiltern Firehouse, run by Michelin-starred Nuno Mendes, before hitting the eclectic shops on Marylebone High Street.
 Lose yourself in the words at Daunt Books, browse interior inspiration at the Conran Store or sample the best organic food from the Cotswolds at Daylesford.

 Head to Isabel, on Albemarle Street, Mayfair.
 An opulent, glossy place, it serves a menu of modern South American with Mediterranean-influenced food all day and is one of London's hottest spots to be seen in.

-Depending on the time of year, drop into the Frieze London Art Fair (8-9 October), Chelsea Flower Show (19-23 May), Chestertons Polo in the Park (5-7 June) or London Fashion Week (15-16 February).
+Depending on the time of year, drop into the Frieze London Art Fair (8-9 October), Chelsea Flower Show (19-23 May) or Chestertons Polo in the Park (5-7 June).
 Alternatively, head to the V&A or the Design Museum, both in Kensington, to immerse yourself in some of the world's greatest art and design.

 Head to Pavilion Road, just behind Sloane Street - it's one of London's latest destinations for independent, artisan traders and is home to established fashion and beauty boutiques as well as foodie shops.
 It's a great spot to grab a light al fresco breakfast.